TO SUPPLEMENT K-12 EDUCATION FUNDING IN ILLINOIS

-The Illinois Lottery’s Commitment: Funding K-12 Education in Illinois
+The Illinois Lottery’s Commitment: Supplement K-12 Education Funding in Illinois

 Serving Teachers and Students Throughout the State